RAWoiwode/movemedical-app/README.md

 in the command line.
 Added `gh-pages` package to be able to create GitHub page.

-This README contains “Requirements”, “Assumptions”, and “Bugs”
+This README contains “Requirements” and “Assumptions”

 ## Requirements

 The main task is the following:

-Create a basic React web app that allows the user to schedule appointments.
+_Create a basic React web app that allows the user to schedule appointments.
 No external libraries should be used.
-The scheduler should be able to do the following:
+The scheduler should be able to do the following:_

-- Create appointments with a date, time, location, and description.
+- _Create appointments with a date, time, location, and description._
-  - (A) Location should be a dropdown/select with the following options: San Diego, Portland, Seattle, London, and Orlando.
+  - _(A) Location should be a dropdown/select with the following options: San Diego, Portland, Seattle, London, and Orlando._
-- See a list of my appointments
+- _See a list of my appointments_
-- Edit my appointments
+- _Edit my appointments_
-- Cancel (delete) an appointment
+- _Cancel (delete) an appointment_
-- The user interface should be simple yet elegant (i.e., has some quick, light styling)
+- _The user interface should be simple yet elegant (i.e., has some quick, light styling)_
-- Generate a Github page where this scheduler can be used, and submit the Github page link along with the link to the Github repo.
+- _Generate a Github page where this scheduler can be used, and submit the Github page link along with the link to the Github repo._

 I acquired more requirements after asking some questions in an email and made everything into a list: